The current board of directors (as of November 2025)

 When he’s not behind the wheel or recording his podcast, James can be found exploring the scenic roads of Manitoba and enjoying the beauty of the great outdoors.
 With a vision for a greener future powered by electric vehicles, James remains dedicated to promoting the adoption of EVs and building a more sustainable transportation ecosystem for all.

-Alix Cruickshank – Vice-President
+Alix Cruickshank – Secretary

-Alix and her family have been driving electric since the end of 2017, in a fully electric 2017 Chevrolet Bolt EV, that as of late 2024 they have put over 130,000 km on.
+Alix and her family have been driving electric since the end of 2017, in a fully electric 2017 Chevrolet Bolt EV, that as of late 2025 they have put over 150,000 km on.
 In addition their 2nd family vehicle is currently a 2017 Volvo XC90 T8 (bought used in 2020), which is a plug-in hybrid electric vehicle.
 Alix first became interested in EVs when her family was looking to purchase a new vehicle in 2017.
 After several test drives of any and all EV models they could find and many hours watching YouTube videos, the Bolt EV finally became available for purchase in Canada and Alix’s family bought one right away.

 As an Environmental Geoscientist Alix was instantly impressed with the potential environmental and economic benefits that EVs offered.
 This eventually led to Alix and her husband Jason forming the group SaskEV based in the Saskatoon, Saskatchewan area where Alix served as Secretary.
 Upon moving to Winnipeg in 2021, Alix wanted to continue to be involved with advocating for the adoption of EVs, providing education to the public, and socializing with other EV owners, thus she joined ManitobaEV.
-Alix was then elected Vice-president in 2022.
+Alix served as Vice-president of ManitobaEV from 2022 to 2025, then moved to the role of Secretary.

 Jeff Bergal – Treasurer